 The Discussion to rule 4-400 provides: "A member may accept a gift from a member's client, subject to general standards of fairness and absence of undue influence.
 The member who participates in the preparation of an instrument memorializing a gift which is otherwise permissible ought not to be subject to professional discipline.
-On the other hand, where impermissible influence occurred, discipline is appropriate."^{2/} Rule 4-400, Discussion, citing Magee v.
+On the other hand, where impermissible influence occurred, discipline is appropriate."
+Rule 4-400, Discussion, citing Magee v.
 State Bar (1962) 58 Cal.2d 423 [24 Cal.Rptr.
 839].
 Because of an attorney's duty of fidelity to his or her client, all business dealings between attorney and client whereby the attorney benefits are closely scrutinized for any unfairness on the attorney's part.^{3/}

-^{1/} Unless otherwise indicated, all rule references are to the Rules of Professional Conduct of the State Bar of California.
+Unless otherwise indicated, all rule references are to the Rules of Professional Conduct of the State Bar of California.

-$^{^{2/}}$ Rule 1-100(B)(2) of the California Rules of Professional Conduct defines "member" as a member of the State Bar of California.
+Rule 1-100(B)(2) defines "member" as a member of the State Bar of California.

-^{3/} Magee, supra, 58 Cal.2d at 430 (holding that lawyer who drafted will for elderly client that left bulk of estate to lawyer and accepted \$4,500 cash gift from client did not violate any ethical duties, even though probate court set aside testamentary bequest, because client consulted with another lawyer regarding bequest); see also People v.
+Magee, supra, 58 Cal.2d at 430 (holding that lawyer who drafted will for elderly client who left bulk of estate to lawyer and accepted \$4,500 cash gift from client did not violate any ethical duties, even though probate court set aside testamentary bequest, because client consulted with another lawyer regarding bequest); see also People v.
+Kronemyer (1987) 189 Cal.App.3d 314 [234 Cal.Rptr.
+442] (lawyer, who claimed to have received \$956,000 in

-Inducement
+1. Inducement